 We all nodded, almost simultaneously, "Well, lucky for you, Gianna just came back."
 As if on cue, an older woman who was most definitely fully human walked in, looking extremely frazzled.

-Bella stood up with a kind smile on her face, "It's okay.
-I know how it is.
-My parents always forgot to pick Jace and me up from our extra-curricular activities."
+Bella stood up with a kind smile on her face, "No, don't say that.
+I completely understand.
+My parents almost always forgot to pick me and Jace up from our extra-curricular activities."
 She rolled her eyes, apparently recalling the memory.

 Jace?
 Who was Jace?, I wondered.